Socialism: Utopian and Scientific: Publication history

 Rather than a wholly new work, Socialism: Utopian and Scientific was an extract from a larger polemic work written in 1876, Herrn Eugen Dühring's Umwälzung der Wissenschaft (Herr Eugen Dühring's Revolution in Science), commonly known as Anti-Dühring.
 Three chapters were selected and arranged by Engels and translated into French by Paul Lafargue.

 The resulting pamphlet was ultimately published in Paris in 1880 as Socialisme utopique et Socialisme scientifique (Utopian Socialism and Scientific Socialism).
-This French translation provided the source of multiple other language versions, including Polish and Spanish editions.
+This French translation provided the source of multiple other language versions, including the English, Polish and Spanish editions.

 The pamphlet was finally published in the original German in 1883.
 The German edition provided the source for additional translations in Italian, Russian, Danish, Dutch, and Romanian.
 The tardy release of an English edition in 1892 by Swan Sonnenschein & Co. thus marked the 10th language into which the book had been translated.

 "I am not aware that any other Socialist work, not even our Communist Manifesto of 1848 or Marx's Capital, has been so often translated," Engels proudly noted at the time of the English edition's 1892 release.

 The first American edition of the work was published by the Socialist Labor Party of America (SLP) in 1895 as part of its "People's Library," featuring a new translation by Daniel DeLeon.
 A new title was employed by DeLeon, Development of Socialism from Utopia to Science.
 The SLP edition was first reissued in February 1900 and reissued again at various subsequent dates.

 The first American edition of the authorized translation by Edward Aveling was published in 1900 by Charles H. Kerr & Co.
 According to Kerr his firm sold "not less than 30,000" copies of the book between its first release and a new reissue in June 1908.

 In his biography of Marx, Isaiah Berlin described it as “the best brief autobiographical appreciation of Marxism by one of its creators” and considered that, “written in Engels's best vein”, it “had a decisive influence on both Russian and German Socialism.”

 Summary

-The book explains the differences between utopian socialism and scientific socialism, which Marxism considers itself to embody.
-The book explains that whereas utopian socialism is idealist, reflecting the personal opinions of the authors and claims that society can be adapted based on these opinions, scientific socialism derives itself from reality.
-It focuses on the materialist conception of history, which is based on an analysis over history, and concludes that the scientific variation of socialism naturally follows capitalism.

-Engels begins the book by chronicling the thought of utopian socialists, starting with Saint-Simon.
-He then proceeds to Fourier and Robert Owen.

-In Chapter Two, he summarizes dialectics, and then chronicles the thought from the ancient Greeks to Hegel.

-Chapter Three summarizes dialectics in relation to economic and social struggles, essentially echoing the words of Marx.